vk-cs/docs-public/docs/en/computing/iaas/faq/faq.md

 {/cut}

-{cut(Is it possible to place a VM and a disk in different data centers to increase fault tolerance?)}

-It is highly not recommended to place a virtual machine and disks to it in different data centers, as this may affect the stability and performance of the VM as a whole.
-When creating a VM, place the disk and VM in the same availability zone.

-{/cut}

 {cut(Why do write-offs continue, even though the VM is stopped?)}

 If the VM is stopped, then write-offs continue for the following services: